kristoffSC/connectors/examples/flink-example/README.md

 In `-Dexec.mainClass` argument you can use any of the full class names from `Local IDE` paragraph.

 ### SBT
+To run Flink example job reading data from Delta table from SBT, simply run:
 ```shell
 > cd examples/
 > export STANDALONE_VERSION=x.y.z  # update to desired version